MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ThrottlingPolicyAssociation.md

 ```

 ### -Identity
-!!!
-Exchange Server 2010

-The Identity parameter specifies the object to query to see its throttling policy associations.
-The object can be a user with a mailbox, a user without a mailbox, a contact, or a computer account.

-!!!
-Exchange Server 2013

-The Identity parameter specifies the object to query to see its throttling policy associations.
-The object can be a user with a mailbox, a user without a mailbox, a contact, or a computer account.

-This parameter accepts the following values:

-- Alias (for example, JPhillips)

-- Canonical DN (for example, Atlanta.Corp.Contoso.Com/Users/JPhillips)

-- Display Name (for example, Jeff Phillips)

-- Distinguished Name (DN) (for example, CN=JPhillips,CN=Users,DC=Atlanta,DC=Corp,DC=contoso,DC=com)

-- Domain\\Account (for example, Atlanta\\JPhillips)

-- GUID (for example, fb456636-fe7d-4d58-9d15-5af57d0354c2)

-- Immutable ID (for example, fb456636-fe7d-4d58-9d15-5af57d0354c2@contoso.com)

-- Legacy Exchange DN (for example, /o=Contoso/ou=AdministrativeGroup/cn=Recipients/cn=JPhillips)

-- SMTP Address (for example, Jeff.Phillips@contoso.com)

-- User Principal Name (for example, JPhillips@contoso.com)

-!!!
-Exchange Server 2016

 The Identity parameter specifies the throttling policy association that you want to view.
 You can use any value that uniquely identifies the throttling policy association.
 For example:

 - Name